EQAO Grade 6 - Everything You Need To Know As A Parent

 Perhaps there are some concepts that your son or daughter doesn’t understand, or maybe they have a learning disability that has impacted their ability to do well on the test.
 Parents can see their child’s scores and this may be helpful in identifying what issues are of concern as well as those that are not of concern.

-Grade 6 EQAO test results like this sample above are meant to help assess and improve the quality of Ontario’s public education.
+Gr.
+6 EQAO test results like this sample are meant to help assess and improve the quality of Ontario’s public education.

 Image Source: EQAO Results